 Letting yourself go and neglect every possible rule you ever learned in photography can give surprising results, like thinking out of the box.
-And why not try this in landscape photography?
+And why not try this in creative landscape photography?

 Sharp, sharper, sharpest